TQSAIS/PipeMFL-240K/README.md

 ## Citation

-If you find our work helpful for your research, please consider citing the following BibTeX entry.
+If you find our dataset helpful for your research, please consider citing the following BibTeX entry.

 ```bibtex
 @misc{pipemfl240k,